bbowles1/Hail-Annotate/docs/source/google_setup.rst

 Minimizing Google Cloud Costs
 -----------------------------

 Creating a Google Cloud account will grant you $300 in free credits.
 My experience annotationg a large VCF file (500k variants) with both genome and exome allele frequency information cost $40 out of these $300 in credits.
-Your costs may vary depending on the complexity of your pipeline, so carefully monitor your computing costs.
+Your costs may vary depending on the size of your input file(s), so carefully monitor your computing costs.

 Google will charge you for the following:
-A. Transferring data from regions where GnomAD data is hosted to regions where it is not.
+A. Transferring data from regions where GnomAD data is hosted (US-based servers) to regions where it is not.
 B. Storing data in a Google Cloud bucket.
 C. Running Google Cloud computational tasks.